 Performance studies for in vitro diagnostic medical devices

-This webpage provides you with information about performance studies (PSs) for in vitro diagnostic medical devices (IVDs).
+This page provides information about performance studies (PSs) for in vitro diagnostic medical devices (IVDs).

-On this page, we describe the various types of PSs, how to submit an application for a PS or modification to us, as well as how to report serious adverse events.
-We also provide information about the supports we offer to device developers.
+It describes the various types of PSs, how to submit an application for a PS or modification to us, and how to report serious adverse events.

 What is a performance study?

 A PS is a study that establishes or confirms the analytical or clinical performance of a device.
-The In Vitro Diagnostic Medical Devices Regulation (IVDR) outlines specific requirements for performance studies which must be met from 26 May 2022.
+The In Vitro Diagnostic Medical Devices Regulation (IVDR) outlines specific requirements for PSs.

 For PSs conducted in Ireland you may need to: